Next.js Middleware – Full Node.js Access

 0 views

-TL;DR: Next.js's middleware only allow access to limited Node.js's API.
-If you need to access the full Node.js's API, you need to use some crazy workaround or implement a custom server for your Next.js app.
+TL;DR: Next.js's middleware only allows access to a limited subset of Node.js APIs.
+If you need to access the full Node.js API, you must use a workaround or implement a custom server for your Next.js app.

 Problem

-Let's say you want to implement an rate limiting for you NextJS app, store the data in Redis, and also want to use the same connection pool for your API route.
-It seem like a perfect case for using NextJS's middleware, right ?
+Let's say you want to implement rate limiting for your Next.js app, store data in Redis, and also use the same connection pool for your API route.
+It seems like a perfect case for using Next.js middleware, right?

 // middleware.ts